hmuchalski/ochem1/CHEM128A-AY-24-25-Fall/syllabus-chem-128A-ay-24-25-fall.md

 ### Application of skills

-Using cooking as analogy, basic skills are used by a chef to prepare a dish or a meal.
+Using cooking as analogy, a chef uses their knowledge of ingredients and basic skills to prepare a dish or a meal.
 Similarly, *Integrated Problems* will assess broader range of skills and knowledge that span multiple Learning Targets.
 Solving integrated problems will require use of multiple basic OChem skills *and* communication skills to compose and convey the answer.
 _Integrated Problems_ will be released roughly every other week.
 The problems may have multiple parts composed of basic and extended practice problems, and harder problems that involve applications.
 Think of this assignment as a short paper that is evaluated as a whole using a rubric found in the [Standards for Student Work][standards-for-student-work] document.

 ### Engagement

-Ongoing engagement with the course is an important part of the learning process. **Class Primers** and **iClicker Credits** are two ways you can earn **Engagement Credits**.
+Ongoing engagement with the course is an important part of the learning process. **Class Primers** and **iClicker polls** are two ways you can earn **Engagement Credits**.

 **Class Primers** are pre-class assignments designed to give you the basic knowledge of terms, ideas, and basic concepts that will allow us to jump right into applications when we get to class.
 They involve reading the textbook, asking questions about what you read, and completing _Skill Exercises_.
 Think of this as _Homework_.

-**iClicker Credits** are earned by participation in polls during class (iClicker Reef).
+**iClicker Credits** are earned by participation in polls during class.
 Polls give me real-time feedback and help steer class discussions.
 They are also my way of encouraging you to attend class meetings.
 You will receive one credit if you participate in, i.e., give answer to, 75% of questions asked in class session.
 You should try your best to answer correctly but correctness is not factored into the score, only participation.
+The number of questions in polls will vary; sometimes only two or three questions.

 ## How course final grades are determined